AleronWen/SoRaVAC/README.md

 The following devices are supported:

 - High End
-    - Avermedia Live Gamer Ultra (GC553)
+    - Avermedia Live Gamer Ultra GC553 (Note: Audio is reported to be a little bit out of sync)
 - Cheap adapters (USB 3)
     - Hagibis UHC05
 - Cheap adapters (USB 2)